 Building permits safeguard public health, safety, and general welfare through the enforcement of various building and zoning codes.
 Consequently, a permit is almost always needed for any type of building, structure, structural remodel/repair, or grading project.

 Per state law, building permits are required for all new structures or renovations of existing structures that meet or exceed $1,000 in value, although some home repairs and uses are exempt from this requirement.
-This includes the specific improvements and uses that are included in Articles 1704.01 and 1720.04 of the Zoning Regulations.
+To see which improvements are exempt, please go the Permit Exemptions webpage.
 Regardless of whether your project requires a permit, it must still be constructed in conformance to the regulations of this jurisdiction and all applicable state laws.
-We encourage you to submit an application for a permit by clicking on the link below.

 Online Building Permit Application